ros2/design/articles/115_topic_and_service_name_mapping.md

   - e.g. service `/foo` would need to make two topics, something like `foo_Request` and `foo_Reply`

-Rational:
+Rationale:

 Slight preference was given to easily categorizing ROS created topics with DDS created topics over easily connecting to existing DDS topics.
 Connecting to DDS topics could be achieved by having an option when subscribing or publishing to "alias" to an implementation topic name, e.g. something like `sub->alias_to_explicit_topic('dds_topic')`.
-Also, the workaround for separating ROS created topics from other DDS topics was considered to be more complicated than suggested solution for allowing users to specify specific DDS topic names for their publishers and subscriptions.
+Also, the workaround for separating ROS created topics from other DDS topics was considered to be more complicated than the suggested solution of allowing users to specify specific DDS topic names for their publishers and subscriptions.

 #### Suffix Alternative

 This alternative would:

-- No prefix
+- not prefix topics

-- The prefix is restructured to be a suffix, i.e. `rX<topic>` -> `<topic>_rX_`
+- restructure prefixes to instead be suffixes, i.e. `rX<topic>` -> `<topic>_rX_`

   - this would be unique to user defined names because they cannot have a trailing underscore (`_`)